 The seeds for MoGo were planted in Wayne State University’s Office of Economic Development in 2012.
 Several local foundations and corporations helped fund a feasibility study in 2013, which has served as the road map for implementing bike share in Detroit.
 MoGo became a nonprofit affiliate of the Downtown Detroit Partnership in 2015, where it resides today.

-MoGo is made possible through title sponsors Henry Ford Health System and Health Alliance Plan (HAP), and a partnership with the City of Detroit Department of Transportation, who has helped secure federal non-motorized transit funding for MoGo and select the system’s equipment provider and operator, PBSC Urban Solutions and Shift Transit.
+MoGo is made possible through title sponsors Henry Ford Health System and Health Alliance Plan (HAP), and a partnership with the City of Detroit Department of Transportation, who has helped secure federal non-motorized transit funding for MoGo.
+MoGo partners with PBSC Urban Solutions, the system's equipment provider, and Shift Transit, who operates the system.

 MoGo is available 24 hours a day, 7 days a week, 365 days a year.